oxc-project/acorn-test262/tests/typescript/tests/cases/conformance/controlFlow/exhaustiveSwitchStatements1.ts.md

                         "type": "Literal",
                         "start": 2336,
                         "end": 2359,
-                        "raw": "\"it was something else\"",
-                        "value": "it was something else"
+                        "value": "it was something else",
+                        "raw": "\"it was something else\""
                       }
-                    }
+                    },
+                    "directive": null
                   },
                   {
                     "type": "BreakStatement",